 Instead, Berg and Sapiano (2013) chose to use the double difference approach to solve for Tb biases as a function of the sun angle relative to the direction of motion of the spacecraft.
-Correction maps, or Tb offsets, as a function of sun azimuth and elevation angles were computed based on matchups with TRMM TMI over the entire available time series for each sensor.
+Correction maps, or Tb offsets, as a function of sun azimuth and elevation angles were computed based on matchups with both TRMM TMI and GPM GMI over the entire available time series for each sensor.
 The resulting maps show very coherent structures, with Tb differences varying as much as 10K for certain sensor/channels depending on the sun position.
-Figures of the resulting correction maps for each SSMIS sensor and additional details are provided in Berg and Sapiano (2013).
+Details of the sun angle corrections and associated figures are provided in Kroodsma et al. 2021.